hack3ric/abel/README.md

 # Abel 🐝

-Abel (formerly Hive) is a Lua microservices framework written in Rust.
-It provides an easy and fun way of writing JSON RESTful APIs while maintaining great performance.
+Abel is a lightweight microservices framework for Lua.
+It focuses on simple, fun experience of writing modular web services.

+Abel's name comes from *abelo*, which means bee in Esperanto.
+It further comes from *abelujo*, which means Hive (the project's former name).

 *Abel is currently under heavy development, and many functionalities are yet to be implemented.
 Nevertheless, feel free to try it out, and any feedback would be appreciated!*

+## Getting Started

+There are a few places you can start reading:

+- If you haven't learned Lua yet, [the official Lua 5.4 reference](https://www.lua.org/manual/5.4/) is a good way to go.
+- [Manual](https://hack3ric.github.io/abel-doc/getting-started/installation) contains introduction to aspects of Abel.
+- [API reference](https://hack3ric.github.io/abel-doc/api/builtins) contains detailed definition of Sandbox API.

 ## Features